microsoft/azurelinux/toolkit/docs/building/building.md

 - **Image** This stage generatesISO, VHD, VHDX, container, etc. images from the rpm packages built in the package stage.
 The images are defined by configuration.json files.

-It is possible to invkove any stage at any time, the toolings will automatically invoke earlier stages if needed.
+It is possible to invoke any stage at any time, the toolings will automatically invoke earlier stages if needed.
 Each stage can be built completely from scratch, or in many cases may be seeded from pre-built packages and then partially built.

 If you want a detailed breakdown of how the stages interact see [How it works](../how_it_works/0_intro.md) for diagrams and descriptions.